strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/books/books.gif"></p>

-Governments worldwide (except for Chile) have been denying us neuro-rights for decades, while a synthetic hell has been created as a **demonic psychiatric circus**, where life is gambled by inducing psychotic states and psychotic behaviour in an interactive spectacle where the participants have fun gambling with the life of their victims, the victims family members and those in their physical vicinity by combining various types of noxious payloads which they force upon their victims in order to **"burst a synthetic psychosis bubble"** with possible outcomes of being forced into psychiatric care, a prison cell, a grave or becoming homeless in **necro-politics** games which destroy not only families, but whole nations and inspire so much confusion, hatred and anger amongst the world population. **Denying neuro-rights to the population is high-treason.**
+Governments worldwide (except for Chile) have been denying us neuro-rights for decades, while a synthetic hell has been created as a **demonic psychiatric circus**, where life is gambled by inducing psychotic states and psychotic behaviour in an interactive spectacle where the participants have fun gambling with the life of their victims, the victims family members and those in their physical vicinity by combining various types of noxious payloads which they force upon their victims in order to **"burst a synthetic psychosis bubble"** with possible outcomes of being forced into psychiatric care, a prison cell, a grave or becoming homeless in **necro-politics** games which destroy not only families, but whole nations and inspire so much confusion, hatred and anger amongst the world population.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/politicians/politicians.gif"></p>